BIIE-DeepIR/ot-handler/README.md

 # Liquid Handling Automation with Opentrons

-This project provides a comprehensive solution for automating liquid handling tasks using the Opentrons OT-2 robot.
+This project, OT Handler, provides a comprehensive solution for automating liquid handling tasks and more using the Opentrons OT-2 robot.
 It includes a `LiquidHandler` class for managing labware, pipettes, and modules, as well as a suite of tests to ensure reliable operation.

 Before getting started with the liquid handler programming, it's worth reading the list of counter-intuitive quirks to be aware of when working with OpenTrons OT-2: [liquid_handling_quirks.md](./liquid_handling_quirks.md)

-## TODO:
+## TODO

 - It seems there's two aspirations of air (at two heights) before aspirating the liquid
-- force blow out if air gap was added
 - Determine a way to set the offset for liquid handling functions (either by moving wells or by providing a source and destination offset)
-- If the volume is within range for both pipettes, choose the larger one (e.g. 20ul in distributing ethanol wash in the magnetic bead purification)

 ## Features